 Drive around your neighborhood and note the shingle colors used on other homes.
 You can then test a few shingle color combinations using an online visualizer.
 Just as you might take sample paint chips home to see what they look like in your space before making a final decision, you should do the same with shingle samples.

 Consider Your Home’s Architectural Style

-Your roof represents 40% or more of your home’s visual exterior and can greatly impact its curb appeal and resale value.
+Your roof represents a good deal of your home’s visual exterior and can greatly impact its curb appeal and resale value.
 When selecting a shingle color, it’s important to consider your home’s architectural style and surrounding neighborhood, and natural environment.

 For example, a brick home with various color tones and textures can be enhanced by a shingle shade that complements those colors.
 Likewise, rural homes constructed of cedar logs, stone veneer, and masonry can look good with roofing shingles that coordinate with those elements.